maarten-pennings/howto/c64mempart/readme.md

 - APM starts with a banner (line 100)

 - APM assumes to start at $0800.
-At line 110, variable `MS` is set to the required top:
-  $1000, the MEMSIZ to be.
-However, we cut of 256 bytes for the switcher routine and the layout table.
+At line 110, variable `MS` is set to the chosen top: $1000, the MEMSIZ to be.
+However, we cut of 256 bytes (one 6502 page) for the switcher routine and the layout table.

-- At line 120 MEMSIZ is set.
+- At line 120 MEMSIZ is actually set.
 We use the sub routine at line 600 for that; it implements a "DOKE" (double poke).

   ```BAS